-Seville may be pegged as the slightly sleepy southern cousin of Madrid and Barcelona, but the local taste for living leaves little to be desired when it comes to nightlife.
-Between the bohemian 'botelling' of the local university students and the affinity for the arts held by the more sophisticated Sevillianos, the Andalusian capital has an assortment of activities on offer after dark.
+Seville may be pegged as the slightly sleepy southern cousin of Madrid and Barcelona, but there is still a decent local nightlife.
+Between the bohemian tastes of the university students and the affinity for the arts held by the more sophisticated Sevillianos, there is a wide assortment of Andalusian activities after dark.

 Most Seviallanos only leave home around 11.30pm, at which point they start the night with a stiff drink and a shot.
-Partygoers drain their drinks and head to the nightclubs around 1am, where it is possible to dance the night away until 10am the next morning.
+Partygoers drain their drinks and head to the nightclubs around 1am, where it is possible to party until 10am the next morning.

 Our Travel Expert